farmOS/farmOS/docs/model/type/term.md

 Vocabularies (also referred to as taxonomies or ontologies) are used to organize and manage Terms used in various contexts throughout farmOS.
-These can be used for flagging, categorization, and organization of other entity types.
+These can be used for flagging, categorization, and organization of other record types.

 Most Terms in farmOS are user-defined, and the vocabularies are empty when farmOS is first installed.
 As [Logs](/model/type/log) and